Private Education Loans

 Though not required, it is strongly recommended students first seek financial aid which may include grants, work study, and Federal Direct Loans that carry low fixed rates, prior to considering private loans.
 This is done by completing a FAFSA and any additional required documents.
 Federal Direct Loans offer better repayment options, deferments, forbearance and some forgiveness options.
 There are no credit requirements for Federal Direct Loans for students.
 You should exhaust your eligibility for Federal Direct Loans before resorting to private student loans.

 The total amount from scholarships, grants, work study, federal loans and private education loans may not exceed the total cost of education.

 How do I apply for a private loan?

 Step 1: Contact a lender to receive a pre-approval for a Private Education Loan

-Step 2: Complete the following Green River application materials:
+Step 2: Complete the following Green River application: